KabukiStarship/KabukiToolkit/README.md

 * All of the C++ POD types.
 * Year 2038-safe Timestamps - 32-bit and 64-bit seconds timestamps along with 64-bit programmable sub-second timestamps using 32-bits for seconds and 32-bits sub-second tick.
-* All data types are 64-bit aligned so they may be rapidly copied from one system to another on homo-endian system, meaning same endian as opposed to hetero-endian which means mixed-endian.
+* All data types are 64-bit aligned so they may be rapidly copied from one system to another on homo-endian system.
 * Optional MSB variant encoding provides fast data compression similar to UTF-8.
 * Contiguous Objects
   * UTF-8, UTF-16, and UTF-32 strings.